PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

         asyncio.run(sender())
 ```

-To run the example, you need a Python environment with Prefect installed, pointed at either an open-source Prefect server instance or Prefect Cloud.
+To run the example, you need a Python environment with Prefect installed, pointed at either a self-hosted Prefect server instance or Prefect Cloud.

 With your environment set up, start a flow runner in one terminal with the following command: